Monsta X: Shownu X Hyungwon

 Shownu and Hyungwon formed Monsta X's first official sub-unit Shownu X Hyungwon and debuted on July 25, 2023.
 The duo released their debut EP The Unseen, with the lead single "Love Me a Little".
-Hyungwon produced "Love Me a Little", as well as the B-side song "Roll with Me", while Shownu participated in the choreography.
+Hyungwon produced "Love Me a Little" and the B-side track "Roll with Me", while Shownu participated in the choreography.
+They released their second EP Love Me on May 21, 2026.
+Hyungwon also produced the three tracks; "Superstitious", "In My Head", and "Accelerator", while Shownu participated in the overall choreography of the lead single "Do You Love Me".